Advisor Spotlight: Raymond

 Raymond, tell us a bit about yourself!

-I have been known to write lengthy emails (sometimes even called “novel emails) to provide clients with a detailed response and explanation around my advice.
+Professionally, it has been amazing growing DiversiFi Capital to where we are today and to have an amazing team to work with every day.
+To my clients, I have been known to write lengthy emails (sometimes even called “novel” emails) to provide clients with a detailed response and explanation around my advice.
 But don’t worry: I have learned different writing styles over the years to adapt to each clients’ needs.

-While as a financial planner, I am constantly reviewing the numbers and following industry standards when it comes to topic discussion but I also treasure the fact that “money is also made to be spent” and to enjoy life now and to spend as much time with your loved ones.”
+As a financial planner, I enjoy reviewing the numbers to help quantify my advice while following industry standards when it comes to topic discussion.
+However, I also treasure the fact that “money is made to be spent” and to enjoy life now while being financially resopnsbile, so that we can spend as much time with our loved ones.”

 What does “Financial Wellness” mean to you as an advisor?

 “Financial wellness to me is the ability to live a healthy financial life that YOU choose for yourself.
-This means taking control of your financial health now as well into the future while understanding the tradeoffs of your actions today.
+This means taking control of your financial health now as well into the future while understanding the tradeoffs of your choices today. .

-By understanding your finances, money habits, and setting goals for yourself, this provides reasons behind why you are saving.
+Understanding your finances, money habits, financial philosophy, and financial goals for yourself helps to provide the “purpose” behind why you are saving.
 This prepares you to take the steps needed to achieve your goals while consistently aiming to improve your quality of life are all part of financial wellness.”

 If I were new to my financial wellness journey, what is some advice you would share?